opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 ### 1.1 Purpose of This Document

-This root specification serves as the foundational document that ties together all OGSP specifications.
+This root specification serves as the foundational document that ties together all OGP specifications.
 While the modular specifications provide detailed technical requirements for specific domains, this document establishes the overarching vision, principles, and architecture that unify the protocol.
-It explains the relationships between specifications and provides context for understanding the OGSP ecosystem as a whole.
+It explains the relationships between specifications and provides context for understanding the OGP ecosystem as a whole.

-### 1.2 OGSP Vision
+### 1.2 OGP Vision

-The Open Growing System Protocol envisions a solarpunk future where advanced plant cultivation technology is accessible to everyone, from small-scale farmers to community growers, hobbyists, and researchers.
-By creating open standards for growing systems, OGSP aims to:
+The Open Growing Protocol envisions a solarpunk future where advanced plant cultivation technology is accessible to everyone, from small-scale farmers to community growers, hobbyists, and researchers.
+By creating open standards for growing systems, OGP aims to:

 - **Democratize Access**: Make advanced growing techniques available to growers of all skill levels and resource capabilities, particularly those historically excluded from technological advancement
 - **Enable Innovation**: Create a foundation for community-driven innovation in plant cultivation that serves ecological and social justice